-Internet companies have made it trivial for computer users to store data/information on their computers and at the same time there is a lot of evidence of governments and other powerful organizations being able to access information/data stored on the Internet companies' computers[2].
-Also most companies add a standard clause in their privacy policy that allows them to disclose information about users or information stored/created by users to "third parties":
+Internet companies have made it trivial for computer users to store data/information on their servers and at the same time there is a lot of evidence of governments and other powerful organizations being able to access information/data stored on the Internet companies' computers[1].
+Also, most companies add a standard clause in their privacy policy that allows them to disclose information about users or information stored/created by users to "third parties":

 Law & Order.
-We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Dropbox or our users; or (d) protect Dropbox's property rights. - Dropbox Privacy Policy[3]
+We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Dropbox or our users; or (d) protect Dropbox's property rights. - Dropbox Privacy Policy[4]

-In this type of world, it did be good to have a program that would encrypt all the data/information before storing it on the storage provided by Internet companies. combox aims to be one such program which not only encrypts but stores only a part of the encrypted data/information on the Internet company' storage, thus making it non-trivial for "third parties" get access the user's data/information.
-Section ?? gives a conceptual introduction to combox; Section 1.2 enumerates how combox is different from Combo-Box; lastly, section 1.3 contains information on how one can start using combox.
+In this type of world, it did be good to have a program that would encrypt all the data/information before storing it on the storage provided by Internet companies. combox aims to be one such program which not only encrypts but stores only a part of the encrypted data/information on the storage provided by an Internet company, thus making it non-trivial for "third parties" to access the user's data/information in its entirety.
+Section 1.1 gives a conceptual introduction to combox; Section 1.2 enumerates how combox is different from Vollmar's Combo-Box; lastly, section 1.3 contains information on how one can start using combox.